The Value Of Review Papers

 Asking what academics think has no potential to advance the field when seeking to understand the value of a metric (rather than track its usage).
 Indeed, it can only hold back the field.
 Edeling and his colleagues ask marketing and finance scholars what they think of (Accounting-based Approaches to) Tobin’s q.
-Doing this risks reinforcing bad habits, giving a social proof justification to bad practice.
-At this point a better academic than me would start talking about Kuhn and being caught in a an outdated paradigm.
+Doing this risks reinforcing bad habits in the Marketing-Finance Interface.
+It can give a social proof justification to bad practice.
+At this point a better academic than me would start talking about Kuhn and being caught in an outdated paradigm.
 Instead, I’ll just ask you to cast your mind back to the 17th century.

 Don’t Ask Witchfinders About The Validity Of Their Witchfinding Tools